Contact Us 1-800-596-4880

 logo desktop IDE Desktop IDE

-Open Beta Release: The cloud IDE and AsyncAPI implementation support are in open beta.
+Open Beta Release: The cloud IDE is in open beta.
 Any use of Anypoint Code Builder in its beta state is subject to the applicable beta services terms and conditions, available from the IDE.

 After you create your API spec, use Anypoint Code Builder to scaffold your API into a Mule project for your implementation or integration.

-Anypoint Code Builder does not support the scaffolding of AsyncAPI, OAS, or JSON schema fragment files that are referenced from API specs.
+Anypoint Code Builder does not support the scaffolding of AsyncAPI, Avro, OAS, or JSON schema fragment files that are referenced from API specs.
 The scaffolder does not add these fragments as project dependencies when you import the specification from Exchange.
 However, you can scaffold and reference fragments that are specified inline, within the spec.
 RAML fragments imported from Exchange are not affected by this limitation.

 For OAS and JSON schema, you can also specify fragment files that you create manually within the implementation or integration project directory.